RedNapPanda/CommandAPI/README.md

 }
 ```

+__ChangeLog:__
+    1.2:
+        Added Maven Support
+    1.1:
+        Updated recursion to fix bug with sub commands below sub-2.
+        Now properly displays help when displaying usage for sub commands
+        Generates empty(default) sub commands if you don't create an annotation for them.
+    1.0:
+        Initial release.

 __Source Code:__ Finally the source code is on github.
 Its opensource and GPLv2 license.
 https://github.com/Not2EXceL/CommandAPI
 Duh its here XD